Tell It to the Judge: Persuasive Essay

 - Print and make enough copies for each student of the Graphic Organizer for Persuasive Paragraphs.

 - If you would like, create a page using the computer that looks and is titled like an official court document for students to use when publishing their essays.
 Print and copy enough of these pages for each student.

 - Have paper and art materials available for use.

 Step 1: Begin the lesson by asking students to recall the names of some of their favorite fairy tales.
 After generating a brief list, ask students what all fairy tales have in common

 Step 2: Ask students to summarize one of the classic fairy tales, The Three Little Pigs.
-Afterwards, tell students to keep that story in mind as you read The True Story of the Three Little Pigs.
+Afterwards, tell students to keep that story in mind as you read The True Story of the 3 Little Pigs! by Jon Scieszka.